-Marion MacKenzie Pyle is an international, award-winning writer, director and producer who develops and shapes non fiction and fiction films, programming for television, docu-series, digital media, video news magazines, news features, commercials, and corporate projects for broadcast networks, digital outlets, government and corporate clients, as well as national and international non profits.
+Marion MacKenzie Pyle is an international, award-winning writer, director, producer and host who develops and shapes non fiction and fiction programming for television, docu-series, digital media, video news magazines, commercials, and corporate projects for broadcast networks, digital outlets, government and corporate clients, as well as national and international non profits.

 Fluent in English and Spanish, Marion is distinguished for her cross cultural competency.
 She has worked in front and behind the camera in films, television, theatre, and commercials in Australia, Latin America, and the U.S. Her bilingual advertising work includes Clio-award-winning copywriting and producing for Mexico’s Department of Tourism (Find Yourself In Mexico), Kraft USA campaigns (The Adventures of Oscar and Lupita), and La Opinión newspapers.

 Marion began her career as an actor in theatre, film, television, commercials, and voice overs.
-She appeared in films with Meryl Streep and Sam Neil (A Cry in the Dark / Evil Angels), with Colin Friels and Donald Pleasance (Ground Zero), in a limited series with Michael York and Sigrid Thornton (A Far Country), and with Jackie Weaver (House Rules), as well as the popular Australian television productions Flying Doctors, Inside Running, House Rules, Embassy for the Nine Network and Crawford Productions.
+While living in Australia, she appeared in films with Meryl Streep and Sam Neil (A Cry in the Dark); with Colin Friels and Donald Pleasance (Ground Zero); in a limited series with Michael York and Sigrid Thornton (A Far Country); and with Jackie Weaver (House Rules); as well as guest-starring in the popular Australian television productions Flying Doctors, Inside Running, House Rules, Embassy for the Nine Network and Crawford Productions.

-As co-star of the musical Pastrana, she was nominated for a Green Room Award (Australian Tony Award), and also co-penned the theatrical production With This Baggage We Leap! that ran for months in Melbourne to critical acclaim.
-Also in Melbourne, Marion co-founded and co-directed The P&M Drama Studios, an artistic hub that trained hundreds of talented Australian actors and directors.
+Also in Australia, as co-star of the musical Pastrana, she was nominated for a Green Room Award (Australian Tony Award), and also co-authored the stage production of With This Baggage We Leap! that ran for months to critical acclaim.
+In Melbourne, Marion co-founded and co-directed The P&M Drama Studios, an artistic hub that trained hundreds of Australian actors for careers in film, television and theatre.

 Marion’s acclaimed, best-selling book “Healed, Healthy and Whole, How We Beat Cancer with Integrative Therapies” is considered a gripping read and chronicles her husband’s race against time and ultimate victory over the disease using only alternative approaches.
 In ongoing media appearances all over the U.S., she shares her remarkable story and has inspired thousands with a message of hope and healing.

 Marion holds a B.A. in Mass Media and Communications, and an M.A. in Communication Management from the Annenberg School of Communication at USC.
-She is a member of the Producer’s Guild of America, SAG/AFTRA and also donates her time to several other non profit causes.
+She is a member of the Producer’s Guild of America, SAG/AFTRA and also donates her talents to several non profit causes.